MaddyKapfhammer/happy-dev/README.md

-# Welcome to happy-dev
+# happy-dev

-This application is for tracking the productivity and happiness levels of developers on a daily basis!!!
+An application for tracking the daily, performance, productivity, and happiness of software developers

 ## Possible features: